-The television industry has been dominated by traditional cable operators, who subsequently expanded into high-speed internet and telephony services.
-The penetration of wireless and direct-broadcast satellite ("DBS") (such as DIRECTV® and DISH Network®) in the video market, while reduced, still has a combined subscriber count of almost 30.7 million.
-Telephone companies (i.e. Verizon and AT&T) also compete with cable operators for services on a national level, delivering video, high-speed internet and telephony services direct to the home or to the curb with an estimate of over 8.3 million subscribers.
+The television industry has been dominated by traditional cable operators, who subsequently expanded into highspeed internet and telephony services.
+The penetration of wireless and direct-broadcast satellite ("DBS") (such as DIRECTV[®] and DISH Network[®]) in the video market, while reduced, still has a combined subscriber count of approximately 25.9 million.
+Telephone companies (i.e. Verizon and AT&T) also compete with cable operators for services on a national level, delivering video, high-speed internet and telephony services direct to the home or to the curb with an estimate of over 13.6 million subscribers.

 With IPTV technology comes additional market pressures and opportunities.
-First, there is the matter of alternative TV services riding "Over the Top" of existing infrastructures ("OTT television"), where the delivered video is not part of the service provider's own video service.
+First, there is the matter of alternative TV services riding "Over the Top" ("OTT") on existing infrastructures, where the delivered video is not part of the service provider's own video content or service.
 Examples include Web-delivered video such as Netflix, Hulu and Apple TV.
-Cable, satellite and telco service providers will need to innovate to provide additional service offerings to compete with lower cost OTT television providers (subscribers exceeding 266 million).
+Cable, satellite and telco service providers will need to innovate to provide additional service offerings to compete with lower cost OTT television providers (subscribers exceeding 300 million globally).
 In addition, content providers such as HBO, SHOWTIME and CBS have deployed their own streaming services, without requiring a cable TV subscription.
-Streaming service subscribers are now larger than cable TV subscribers.
-With the advent of "TV Everywhere", where video is displayed not only on the traditional television, but also on personal computers and mobile devices, cable operators are trying to tackle not only technological challenges associated with these offerings, but also content management and customer authentication.
+Streaming service subscribers are now larger in count than cable TV subscribers.
+With the advent of "TV Everywhere", where video is displayed not only on the traditional television, but also on personal computers and mobile devices, service providers are trying to tackle not only technological challenges associated with these offerings, but also content management and customer authentication.
 The idea that the consumer is at the center, and not the hardware or the network, is revolutionizing how video (and media) content is delivered.

-The long term implications of these developments are increased competition for the provision of services and a trend toward delivery of these services using IP technology.
-This continuing major market transition has resulted in increased consumer expectations, placing the lodging and institutional markets under pressure to install new infrastructure and upgrade existing networks.
-It is not known how long this transition will take, but to remain competitive the Company must continue to increase its product offerings for digital television, encoding and decoding, and digital media applications.
+The long term implications of these developments are increased competition for the provision of services and a trend toward delivery of these services using IP technologies over the open internet and IPTV technologies over private networks.
+This continuing major market transition has resulted in changing consumer expectations, placing the residential video delivery networks, business-to-business, lodging and institutional markets under pressure to install new infrastructure and upgrade existing networks.
+Each sub market mentioned above has different network upgrade cycles, but to remain competitive the Company has been and must continue to increase its product offerings for digital television, IP and IPTV technologies, encoding, decoding and transcoding, and support of a wider range of digital media delivery applications.